Why does video file size increase when I try to transcode a video using FFmpeg?

 Well, there are a lot of things that can affect file size while transcoding a video such as a Video codec, target bitrate, and rate control methods that are most effective on output file size.

-It seems that you have chosen H.264 as your output video codec.
 When you try to transcode a video using the command you’ve mentioned, FFmpeg assumes CRF (constant rate factor) as the rate control method, it acts as setting the target visual quality.
-It can be set with -crf option with values ranging from 0 to 51, a lower number means better video quality and higher file size.
+It can be set with the -crf

 I see you haven’t specified -crf option in your FFmpeg command so by default it assumes 23 as your CRF value which is fair given the quality and size trade-off.